-First name: Last name e: Date of birth:
+First name: Last name: Date of birth:

-Position: Departmo ent/team:
+Position: Department/tea m:

 Volunteers: Worker's address:

-Manager/supervisor's nam 2:
+Manager/supervisor's name:

+Injury or illness details

+Date of injury/illness: Time of injury/illness: am/pm

+Nature of injury/illn ess:

-Injury or illness details Time of injury/illness: Date of injury/illness: am/pm Nature of injury/illness: Bodily location of injury/illness (for illnesses include symptoms): Location at time of injury: How was the injury/illness sustained (cause of injury /illness): Was any plant, equipment, substance or thing involved in the injury/ illness?
-If yes, please provide details: Witnesses
+Bodily location of i njury/illness (for illnesses include symptoms) :

+Location at time o f injury:

+How was the injury /illness sustained (cause of injury /illness):

+Was any plant, equal provide details: uipment, substance or thing involved in the e injury/ illness?
+If yes, please

+Witnesses

-Were there any witnesses to the injury/ill number for each witness: Iness?
-Yes or No. If yes, please list name and contact
+Were there any wire contact number for tnesses to the injury/illness?
+Yes or No. If yes or each witness: , please list name and

 Name: Contact:

 Name: Contact:

 Name: Contact:

+Contact:

+Name: Contact:

 Follow up

-Has the injury been reported to the worker's supervisor?
-Yes or No: Was any treatment provided?
-Yes or No. If yes, please provide details: Did the injured worker return to work following the injury/illness?
-If yes, please provide details:
+Has the injury been reported to the work Yes or No: er's supervisor?

+Was any treatment provided?
+Yes or No. If yes, please provi de details:

+Did the injured worker return to work falls 2002 If you place

+Did the injured worker return to work follo provide details: owing the injury/lime esse II yes, piease

 Details of person making this entry

 First name: Last name:

-Position: Department/team:

-Signature: Date:
+First name: Position: Last name: Department/tea m:

+Department/tea

+Position: Department/tea m: Date: Iness?

-If you are not the injured worker, did you witness the injury/illness?
-Yes s or No
+Position: Signature: If you are not the injured worker, did you Department/tea m: Date: witness the injury/ill

-TO BE COMPLETED BY MANAGER/SUPERVISOR OF INJURED / ILL WORKER

-Has an investigation been conducted into the incident?
-If yes, by whom?

-What controls have been implemented to ensure the incident doesn't happen again:
+What controls have been implemented to ensure the incide nt doesn't happen again:

+Employer confirmation

 Employer confirmation

 I, (print name), of

 Tamworth Regional Landcare Association Inc

 Hereby confirm receipt of this notification.

 Signature: Date: